 The world isn't black and white.
 So, why is your ad?

-Less than a month left!

-One-Month-Only

-Window & Door Flash

-This is a Flash Sale, and that means it won't last!
-You only have 31 days to get this discount and very special two year financing!1

-There are limited appointments available, and you must book yours before July 31st ...
+You only have 31 days to get this discount and very special two year financing!1 There are limited appointments available, and you must book yours before July 31st ...

 ...Which means you have LESS THAN a month left!